 As with any organization, Youth Parliament of Manitoba has defined regulations and governing structures to ensure consistency from year to year.

-- the Code of Conduct (adhered to by all members at official events)
+- Code of Conduct (adhered to by all members at official events)

 The official versions of these documents can be downloaded below:

-To suggest a change or for further information about the governing documents, contact the House Leader.
+To suggest a change or for further information about the governing documents, please contact the House Leader.